soodaayush/BVHApp/README.md

 # Screens

 These are all the main screens of the app.
-Even though there are more links on the home screen than the number of screens below, the rest of the links lead to an external website.
+Although there are more links on the home screen than the number of screens below, the rest of the links lead to an external website.

 ## Layout